-This is the first doodle I drew for the book.
-It’s where I wanted to begin and it’s message is simple.
+Here is the first doodle I drew for the book.
+It’s where I just had to begin, with a message of wonder.

-We are a species capable of being amazed and amazing.
+We are a species capable of being both amazed and amazing.

-This is how it is with every child but something takes this away as we grow older.
+This is how it is with every child but amazement and amazing appear to wane as we grow older.

 We begin, then, with the wonder that is a human life.
 For all we know it is the most complex entity in the universe.
-We’re not only a mystery to others, we are a mystery to ourselves.
+It usually means we’re not only a mystery to others, we are also a mystery to ourselves.

 In the doodle, the first part of the text comes from Psalm 139: I am fearfully and wonderfully made; I know this full well.
-I’ve always enjoyed this delight in our original goodness.
+I’ve always enjoyed these words delight in our original goodness.

-The second part comes from my friend and mentor Alex McManus’s book Makers of Fire.
-A single sentence but it’s a poem to me: ‘We are a mystery wrapped in a question.’*
+The second part comes from my friend and mentor Alex McManus.
+A single sentence that is a poem to me: ‘We are a mystery wrapped in a question.’

-SOMETHING TO DO: If you’re journalling, you may want to take a few minutes, imagining what you would say to yourself ten years in the past, about where you are and what you are doing now that you had never imagined yourself doing – it doesn’t have to be big.
-(Four years ago I had never doodled.)
+f you’re journalling, you may want to take a few minutes, imagining what you would say to yourself ten years in the past about where you are and what you are doing now that you hadn’t imagined yourself doing back then – it doesn’t have to be something big, only surprising.
+(Ten years ago I had never doodled.)